Where Does Stablecoin Yield Come From?

 You deposit stablecoins into a shared pool on platforms like Aave, Compound, or Morpho.
 Borrowers come along, put up collateral, take out loans, and pay interest.

-You earn a portion of that interest.
+You earn a portion of that interest payment.

 - High demand = You earn more